vault27/Foundation/paloalto.md

 - Authentication enforcement object
 - Logging

+### Authentication portal

+MFA profile > Authentication profile > Authentication enforcement object > Authentication Policy + Captive Portal settings in paralell + Authentication sequence in parallel

+### Multi-Factor authentication

+- Device > Server Profiles > Muli Factor Authentication
+- Create a profile
+- Configure Certificate profile, choose vendor (DUO for example) and configure options for vendor
+- The MFA factors that the firewall supports include push, Short Message Service (SMS), voice, and one-time password (OTP) authentication
+- These profiles are connected as Factors to Authentication profile, several Factors can be addded

+### Authentication profile

+Types:

+- Cloud - ?
+- Local Database
+- Radius
+- LDAP
+- TACAS+
+- SAML
+- Kerberos - single sign on + keytab

+**Device > Authentication Profile** > What to configure:

+- Type
+- MFA profiles, several can be added
+- Allow list
+- Failed attempts
+- User domain

+## Authentication sequence

+- **Device > Authentication Sequence**
+- We can create several
+- We add different authentication profiles to a sequence
+- Order of profiles matter

+### Authentication enforcement object

+- Objects > Authentication
+- Is assigned to Authentication policy rules
+- We configure here method, authentication profile, and text messgae for user
+- Methods:
+    - browser-challenge — The firewall transparently obtains user authentication credentials.
+If you select this action, the Authentication Profile you select must have Kerberos SSO enabled or else you must have configured NTLM in the Captive Portal settings .
+If Kerberos SSO authentication fails, the firewall falls back to NTLM authentication.
+If you did not configure NTLM, or NTLM authentication fails, the firewall falls back to web-form authentication
+    - web-form — To authenticate users, the firewall uses the certificate profile you specified when configuring Captive Portal or the Authentication Profile you select in the authentication enforcement object.
+If you select an Authentication Profile , the firewall ignores any Kerberos SSO settings in the profile and presents a Captive Portal page for the user to enter authentication credentials
+    - no-captive-portal — The firewall evaluates Security policy without authenticating users
+- Authetication profile my be none, then one in Captive portal settings is used

+### Captive Portal - Authentication Portal

+Device > User Identification > Authentication Portal Settings

+- Timers - Idle + How log to store User-IP mapping
+- GlobalProtect Network Port for Inbound Authentication Prompts (UDP) - To facilitate MFA notifications for non-HTTP applications (such as Perforce) on Windows or macOS endpoints, a GlobalProtect app is required.
+When a session matches an Authentication policy rule, the firewall sends a UDP notification to the GlobalProtect app with an embedded URL link to the Authentication Portal page.
+The GlobalProtect app then displays this message as a pop up notification to the user
+- SSL/TLS service profile - redirect requests over TLS
+- Authentication profile - global setting, can be overrided by Authentication policy
+- Mode
+    - Transparent - impersonates the original destination URL, issuing an HTTP 401 to invoke authentication.
+However, because the firewall does not have the real certificate for the destination URL, the browser displays a certificate error to users attempting to access a secure site.
+Therefore, use this mode only when absolutely necessary, such as in Layer 2 or virtual wire deployments
+    - Redirect - intranet hostname (a hostname with no period in its name) that resolves to the IP address of the Layer 3 interface on the firewall to which web requests are redirected.
+The firewall intercepts unknown HTTP or HTTPS sessions and redirects them to a Layer 3 interface on the firewall using an HTTP 302 redirect to perform authentication.
+This is the preferred mode because it provides a better end-user experience (no certificate errors).
+If you use Kerberos SSO or NTLM authentication, you must use Redirect mode because the browser will provide credentials only to trusted sites.
+Redirect mode is also required if you use Multi-Factor Authentication to authenticate Captive Portal users
+- Certificate authentication profile - for authenticating users via certificate

 ### DoS Protection

 Describes to which traffic apply DOS protection profile - aggregate or classified or both + Logging + Schedule+